iconify/api/readme.md

 File config.json is the same as config-default.json, but contains only values you have customized.
 See [config.md](config.md)

+It is better to run server on obscure port such as 3000 hidden behind firewall and use nginx reverse proxy.
+This way you can offload connection handling to nginx and you can easily use SSL.

 ### Node vs PHP